antinolabsdev/Cronovo-SDK-iOS/README.md

 ## License
-SuperBot is released under the MIT license.
+Cronovo is released under the MIT license.
 [See LICENSE](https://github.com/antinolabsdev/Cronovo-SDK-iOS/blob/master/LICENSE) for details.